-The proposed project involves the licensing of a commercial cannabis business with indoor cultivation and retail uses.
-Hazardous materials impacts specific to each use are discussed below.
+The proposed project involves the licensing of a commercial cannabis business that would involve cannabis cultivation, distribution, and retailing.
+Hazardous materials impacts specific to each license are discussed below.

 Indoor cannabis cultivation is currently occurring on-site.
 Cultivation of cannabis would require the use of fertilizers, pesticides, and other agricultural chemicals.
 These hazardous substances would be handled pursuant to applicable state and local regulations and policies.
-Specifically, the project would be required to comply with the requirements established in Los Angeles Ordinance No. 185344 Regulation No. 10.G.1 that obligate licensees to comply with the hazardous waste management requirements of the DTSC Certified Unified Program Agencies.
+Specifically, the project would be required to comply with the regulations established in Los Angeles Ordinance No. 185344 that require licensees to comply with hazardous waste management requirements of the DTSC Certified Unified Program Agencies.

-The retail component would not regularly handle or store large quantities of hazardous materials.
+The distribution and retail components would not regularly handle or store large quantities of hazardous materials.

-The project site is surrounded by industrial and commercial uses including a truck repair shop, a truck accessories store, an adhesives and sealants manufacturer, a freight warehousing company, and a welder which may routinely use and dispose of hazardous materials over the course of operation.
-However, the proposed project is not located within the same industrial space as these uses and would not affect the use of hazardous materials at those sites.
-Furthermore, the nearest school to the project site, Li'l Cowpoke Preschool, is located approximately 0.7 mile southeast of the project site.
+The retail spaces adjacent to the project site are currently occupied by commercial uses that do not typically use, dispose of, or transport hazardous materials.
+The cannabis dispensary for which the license is being sought would not regularly handle or store large quantities of hazardous materials.
+Furthermore, the nearest school to the project site is Micheltorena Elementary School, located approximately 0.5 mile to the northwest.
 Therefore, the proposed project would not create a significant hazard to the public or environment through the routine handling of hazardous materials, and no impact would occur.

-The nearest public airport is Long Beach Airport, located approximately 5.6 miles to the northeast.
-The project site is not located within an airport land use plan or airport influence area, or near a private airstrip (Los Angeles County 2003).
+The nearest public airport is Bob Hope Airport, located approximately 9 miles to the northwest.
+The project site is not located within an airport land use plan or airport influence area, or near a private airstrip.
 Therefore, no impact related to airports and airstrips would occur.